joshuacox/cli-Intro-to-Git/README.md

 git log
 ```
 /*
  Ok so that was git in 60 seconds.
 What just went on?
-Let me be abit more verbose with an intro of some very basic commands with a basic example right after (the dollar sign represents your prompt, and everything after it on that line is the command that should be typed [i.e. don't copy the dollar sign if you are copying and pasting]):
+Let me be abit more verbose with an intro of some very basic commands with a basic explanation after the `<--` :
 */
 ```
 pwd      <-- Print Working Directory (the "you are here" of unix land)